Types of claims

-If you would like to report an injury sustained on Council property or damage to your property, you can follow this process to make a report.
+If you would like to report an injury sustained on Council property or damage to your property, you can follow the Claims reporting process below to make a report.

-For all other requests or enquiries, report the issue through our website or use our Council Service Finder to find more information.
+For all other requests or enquiries, you can report the issue on our eServices website.

 Claims reporting process

 The first step of the claims reporting process is to contact us on 9240 1111 if the issue which caused the injury or property damage is dangerous or requires repair.
 You can also report the incident on our eServices website.

 The next step is to complete our Request for compensation claim form.
 This form should only be used if you intend to make a claim against Council.

 You can download the Request for compensation form (PDF) so that you can fill the form out.

 As part of your Request for compensation form, you need to include all supporting documents and photographs to be considered with your claim.
 It is up to you to provide us with the evidence that proves your allegation.

 Depending on the incident in question, relevant documents may include: